 Ron Davis is a highly skilled courtroom lawyer with 30 years of experience litigating all kinds of disputes.
-Clients value his wisdom, hard-earned through hundreds of cases, to help them find practical, cost-effective solutions to their business problems, whether that solution is a prelawsuit mediation or a lengthy jury trial.
-Ron’s trial skills have been recognized by his peers as reflected by his inclusion in Best Lawyers in America© (2007-2017), North Carolina Super Lawyers (2009-2017), and North Carolina Super Lawyers – Corporate Counsel edition.
+Clients value his wisdom, hard-earned through hundreds of cases, to help them find practical, cost-effective solutions to their business problems, whether that solution is a pre-lawsuit mediation or a lengthy jury trial.
+Ron’s trial skills have been recognized by his peers as reflected by his inclusion in Best Lawyers in America© (2007-2020), North Carolina Super Lawyers (2009-2018), and North Carolina Super Lawyers – Corporate Counsel edition.
 He is a member of the firm’s Business Litigation Practice Group in the Greensboro/Winston-Salem region, ranked “Tier 1” by U.S. News & World Report in its Best Law Firms ratings.

 Ron concentrates his practice in North Carolina federal courts, the North Carolina Business Court, and North Carolina state courts.
 He has prosecuted and defended arbitrations administered by the American Arbitration Association (AAA), Judicial Arbitration and Mediation Services (JAMS), and FINRA.